buhrmi/buhrmi/README.md

 - SSR support for search engine optimizations
 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

-You've got an idea stuck in your head, and you *just* need an developer?
-Tried some things in the past that didn't work out?
-Ready to give it another shot?
-Well, I'm here.
-Feel free to reach out at [hello@buhrmi.de](mailto:hello@buhrmi.de).

 ### Demo